 RSO Alumni Network drives regional cooperation and future leadership in migration management

-The Bali Process Regional Support Office (RSO) 2025 Alumni Day and Third Border Forum brought together 24 alumni from eight Bali Process Member States, reinforcing the critical role of alumni networks in strengthening regional cooperation, enhancing professional development, and fostering long-term capacity building.
+The Bali Process Regional Support Office (RSO) 2025 Alumni Day and Third Border Forum brought together 24 selected alumni from eight Bali Process Member States, to strengthen regional cooperation, enhance professional development, and foster long-term capacity building.

 A sustainable platform for cross-border information exchange

-Attended by law enforcement, border and immigration, and maritime officers specialising in countering trafficking in persons and people smuggling, the event showcased the growing influence and strategic positioning of the RSO Alumni Network as a force for positive change in cross-border migration management.
+Selected from law enforcement, border and immigration, and maritime officers, the RSO Alumni Network aims to provide a force for positive change in cross-border migration management.

-Established in November 2023, the Alumni Network provides a sustainable platform for participants to exchange information, access focal points, and pursue professional development through peer-to-peer connections.
-By maintaining contact with alumni as they grow into future leaders, the RSO ensures its training programs continue to shape national policies and strengthen multilateral partnerships.
+Established in November 2023, the Alumni Network supports members to exchange information, access cross-border focal points, and pursue professional development through peer-to-peer connections.
 The Alumni Day offered participants a chance to reflect on regional challenges, share operational successes, and celebrate the network’s expanding impact in addressing transnational crime and safeguarding vulnerable communities.

 Building Skills in Open-Source Intelligence